cujojs/most/docs/api.md

 Create a new stream containing only events where `start <= index < end`, where `index` is the ordinal index of an event in `stream`.

+End signal value considerations:

+* if there is enough values in the input stream to fill the slice the end signal value will be the same as the last value emited normally.
+* if there is not enough values in the input stream to fill the slice the end signal value will be the same as end signal value on the input stream.

 ```
 stream:             -a-b-c-d-e-f->
-stream.slice(1, 4): ---b-c-d|
+stream.slice(1, 4): ---b-c-d|d|

-stream:             -a-b-c|
+stream:             -a-b-c|d|
-stream.slice(1, 4): ---b-c|
+stream.slice(1, 4): ---b-c|d|

+stream:             -a-b-c|d|
+stream.slice(5, 9): ------|d|
 ```

-If stream contains fewer than `start` events, the returned stream will be empty.
+If stream contains fewer than `start` events, the returned stream will be empty, but its end signal value will be the same as on input stream.

 ### take